 - The referee shall blow his or her whistle to signify the play may begin.

 - The defense may not cross the line of scrimmage until the line judge (second referee) has provided a count of “one one-thousand, two one-thousand, three one-thousand, four one-thousand, five one-thousand.”

-- Subsequentially the defense will be able to rush at any point after the ball is lateraled from the quaterback.
+- Subsequently, the defense may rush at any point after the ball is lateraled from the quarterback.

 - A pass is completed when the ball is caught by any player of the passing team who has at least one foot in-bounds.

 - An eligible receiver becomes ineligible if he leaves the field during the play and remains ineligible until the ball is touched by an eligible receiver or any defensive player.
 However, if an eligible receiver is forced out-of-bounds he shall be considered eligible as soon as he returns inbound.

 - If an ineligible receiver catches the ball the pass shall be considered incomplete.

 - The offensive team will have four downs to achieve a first down.

 - A first down is achieved by crossing either that 20 yard lines or the 40 yard line (midpoint of the field).